Suntukan: Etymology

 Panantukan (often erroneously referred to as panantuken by USA practitioners due to the way Americans pronounce the letters U and A) is a contraction of the Tagalog term pananantukan, according to Dan Inosanto.
 It is generally attributed to the empty hands and boxing system infused by FMA pioneers Juan "Johnny" Lacoste, Leodoro "Lucky" Lucaylucay and Floro Villabrille into the Filipino martial arts component of the Inosanto Academy and Jeet Kune Do fighting systems developed in the West Coast of the United States.
+"Pananantukan", which Inosanto picked up from his Visayan elder instructors, is itself a corruption of the proper spelling and pronunciation panununtukan, which is still ultimately derived from suntok (punch).
+But while grammatically correct, panununtukan is more of a constructed term and not everyday language unlike the more common suntukan or other terms like sapakan (from sapak, another Filipino word for punch).
+If panununtukan means "the art of punching/fistfighting/brawling", panununtok meaning "punching (someone)" is more often seen in Philippine news media referring to cases of physical assault.
+Panantukan and its sister term pananjakman which denotes a kicking-based martial art (derived from Tagalog and Filipino tadyak, a word for kick; a more grammatically correct constructed equivalent would be pananadyakan) are not used in the Philippines itself, nor is there a separate tradition of a kicking martial art alongside suntukan punching, as these terms originate with the Filipino-American martial artist community in the wider Filipino diaspora.

-Pananantukan, which Inosanto picked up from his Visayan elder instructors, is a corruption of panununtukan.
-While the Tagalog of his instructors was not perfect (Lacoste was Waray and the Filipino language based on Tagalog was relatively new when they migrated to the United States), they were highly versed in Filipino martial arts.
+While the Tagalog of Inosanto's instructors was not perfect (Lacoste was Waray and the Filipino language based on Tagalog was relatively new when they migrated to the United States), they were highly versed in Filipino martial arts.
 It is said that originally, Lucaylucay wanted to call his art Suntukan, but he was concerned that it would be confused with Shotokan Karate, so he used the term Panantukan instead.

+Filipino Boxing is a contemporary westernized term used by a few instructors to describe panantukan.